2D vs 3D Animation - Pros, Cons, and The Best Choice!

 - Cinema 4D

-Key Differences between 2D vs 3D animation
+Key Differences - 2D vs 3D animation

 a) Visual Style & Aesthetics